Toodles2You/halflife-tools/README.md

 # DecompMDL

-*DecompMDL* is a tool for decompiling various file formats used by *GoldSrc* (the *Half-Life* engine).
-It began as just a model decompiler (hence the name) but, ended up being expanded to support more.
+DecompMDL is a tool for decompiling file formats used by GoldSrc (the Half-Life engine).

+If you are new to Half-Life modding, it's recommended that you check out [TWHL's Tools & Resources](https://twhl.info/wiki/page/Tools_and_Resources) page for information on editing & compiling of its various file formats.

 ## Supported file formats

-Information that can be recovered from the compressed binary files will be extracted & stored in such a way that allows for immediate recompiling using the tools found in the *Half-Life SDK* (or adjacent community-made tools).

-If you are new to *Half-Life* modding, it is recommended you check out *TWHL*'s [Tools & Resources](https://twhl.info/wiki/page/Tools_and_Resources) page for information on editing and compiling of the various file formats.

 ### Models (.mdl)

-Meshes & animations are converted to StudoModel (.smd) files, which can be imported into various modeling suites, such as [*Blender*](https://www.blender.org/) via [*Blender Source Tools*](http://steamreview.org/BlenderSourceTools/).
-Textures are converted to 8-bit bitmap (.bmp) files. *studiomdl* script is stored in a QC (.qc) file.
+Meshes & animations are converted to SMD files, which can be imported into various modeling suites, such as [Blender](https://www.blender.org/) via [Blender Source Tools](http://steamreview.org/BlenderSourceTools/).
+Textures are converted to bitmaps.
+The *studiomdl* script is stored in a QC file.

 ### Sprites (.spr)

-Frames are converted to 8-bit bitmap (.bmp) files. *sprgen* script is stored in a QC (.qc) file.
+Frames are converted to bitmaps.
+The *sprgen* script is stored in a QC file.

 ### Texture collections (.wad & .bsp)

-Textures can be extracted from both texture WADs (.wad) & game levels (.bsp) that have textures embedded in them.
-They will be converted to 8-bit bitmap (.bmp) files.
+Textures can be extracted from both WADs & BSPs containing embedded textures.
+They will be converted to bitmaps.
 Use the "-pattern" option, followed by a string, to extract only textures containing the specified substring.

 ## Basic usage